We are a global faculty of leading practitioners and advisors who deliver our programs and continue to refine our methods with the latest research.

 Lynne holds an MBA from INSEAD, and a Bachelors degree and Masters of Philosophy from the University of Cambridge.

-Ricky has significant leadership experience in education reform: working across schools, education systems and in the not for profit-sector.
-She was founding Director of the Centre for New Public Education, held system leadership positions in US school districts, and spent 7 years as a teacher and school leader.
+Ricky has significant leadership experience in education reform: working across schools, education systems and in the not-for-profit sector.
+She is founder and Director of EdCapital, an education consultancy.
+She was Founding Director of the Centre for New Public Education, held system leadership positions in US school districts and spent 7 years as a teacher and school leader.

 Visit Ricky’s website HERE.